We’ve all faced unwanted male attention at some point and much as it pains me to say this, sexual harassment shows no signs of disappearing.

 - untoward affection – an arm around you on the street, a ‘close’ hug, a kiss on the lips, a pat on the bum

 - personal questions men wouldn’t dream of asking women in their own societies

 - inappropriate comments about how you look, what you think

-This unwanted male attention is not limited to Western women who travel – sadly it is something women face all over the world.
-Men who disrespect foreign women will also disrespect women in their own part of the world.
+This unwanted male attention is not limited to Western women who travel – sadly it is something women face all over the world, from India to Morocco to Brazil.
+Men who disrespect foreign women will often disrespect women in their own part of the world.

 - Research your destination and understand its culture.
 Before you go, do a lot of reading.
 You’ll avoid the most obvious pitfalls.

 - Once you’re on the road, talk to women travelers who are coming from where you’re headed to find out what attitudes are like.

 - Dress locally.
 Wear headscarves, cover your shoulders and legs, or wear skirts rather than trousers if you’re in a conservative area – do whatever local women do and leave the cleavages, mini-skirts and tight clothes at home.
 If eye contact is a particular issue – especially in our cultures where eye contact is welcome – then make it easy on yourself and wear sunglasses.

 - Ignore whistles, leers and rude comments.
 Look down in disgust or away in disinterest.
 Don’t engage.
 Any reaction at all may be interpreted as a victory – even a shrug or a ‘go away’ may send a signal that you’re interested.
 If you’re really uncomfortable saying nothing, then learn how to say something curt and firm in the local language.
 What you consider a friendly but dissuasive smile could be considered a declaration of undying love in some places.

 - Never hitchhike or ride with men – unless you know them very very well.
 But you already knew this.